Maintain and repair Curtain Wall installations

 - health and safety procedures that need to be followed

-- structural supports used for different installations
+- structural support used for different installations

 - how to remove and store fixtures and fittings